-Today is World Lion Day, 10th of August 2018, a day to raise awareness of the real issues facing one of nature’s most majestic predators.
+World Lion Day is a day to raise awareness of the real issues facing one of nature’s most majestic predators.
 Learn more about wild lions in Africa, the conservation challenges they face, and how Wild Tomorrow Fund is helping.

 Wild Tomorrow Fund ecologist, Clinton Wright, spent five years at Tembe Elephant Park monitoring wild lions (and wild dogs), learning to understand each individual and the big picture issues for wild lion management in fenced reserves.
 Wild Tomorrow Fund is a member of the Lion Management Forum of South Africa.

 The lion (Panthera leo) has been disappearing from the wild at a rapid rate.
 In the last 21 years, equivalent to just three lion generations, their population has plummeted by an estimated 43%.
 Today, lions are extinct in 26 African countries with less than an estimated 30,000 lions remaining.
 In short - they are in serious trouble across the African continent.

 But a closer look at the numbers reveals two very different stories.
 Lion numbers in India and southern Africa (Botswana, Namibia, South Africa and Zimbabwe) have grown by around 12% while the rest of the world’s population has declined by an estimated 60% in its remaining African range.